section-engineering-education/engineering-education/content/articles/extensible-messaging-and-presence-protocol-with-nodejs-and-docker/index.md

 ### Introduction

-XMPP - Extensible Messaging and Presence Protocol, originally known as `ejabberd` is an open communication protocol for instant messaging presence information and contact list.
+XMPP - Extensible Messaging and Presence Protocol, known as `ejabberd` is an open communication protocol for instant messaging presence information and contact list.

 It is used by almost all large messaging systems such as WhatsApp, Facebook, Google-Doc, e.t.c.
-This was encrypted by default.
+This is encrypted by default.

-This tutorial will explain the XMPP architecture, how it works, and build a demo server called `ejabberd` using node js and docker.
+This tutorial will explain the XMPP architecture, how it works, and build a demo server connection using node js and docker.
 This will establish connections between two clients having XMPP servers running.

 ### Key takeaways